kwaldenphd/pandas-machine-learning-intro/README.md

 # Lab Notebook Questions

-Q1: Describe a Series object in your own words.

-Q2: Create your own Series object.
-Write code the accomplishes the following tasks.
-Include code + comments.
-- Assign unique index attributes for each series value
-- Access a series value(s) using the index label
-- Perform at least two unique arithmetic operations on the Series
-- Test for null values in your series

-Q3: Describe a DataFrame in your own words.
+Q1: Describe a DataFrame in your own words.

-Q4: Create your own small DataFrame.
+Q2: Create your own small DataFrame.
 Write code that accomplishes the following tasks.
 Include code + comments.
 - Change the original column order
 - Select a specific column(s) using its index label or name attribute
 - Select a specific row(s) using its index label or index value
 - Remove a column from the DataFrame
 - Determine summary statistics for values in the DataFrame

-Q5: Write code that loads in a different CSV file as a DataFrame and accomplishes each of the following tasks.
+Q3: Write code that loads in a different CSV file as a DataFrame and accomplishes each of the following tasks.
 Include code + comments.
 - Shows the first five rows
 - Shows the last five rows
 - Checks the data types for each column
 - Returns a technical summary for the DataFrame

-Q6: Write code that loads in a structured data file that uses a pipe symbol (|) as a delimiter.
-Include code + comments.

-Q7: Write code that loads in structured data file in which missing data values are represented by "?", "??", and "-" characters.
-Include code + comments.

-Q8: Write code that ignores the last 6 rows of a structured data file.
-Include code + comments.

-Q9: Write code that parses a structured data file in which commas "," are used as a thousands separator.
-Include code + comments

-Q10: Using the DataFrame you created for Q5, write code that executes AT LEAST FOUR of the following tasks.
+Q4: Using the DataFrame you created for Q3, write code that executes AT LEAST FOUR of the following tasks.
 Include code + comments.
 - Sorts a column by ascending values
 - Sorts a column by descending values
 - Selects a specific column in the DataFrame